-Addressing breaches of planning control without formal enforcement action can often be the quickest and most cost effective way of achieving a satisfactory and lasting remedy.
-For example, a breach of planning control may be the result of a genuine mistake where, once the breach is identified, the person responsible will take immediate action to remedy it.

-We will generally not take further formal enforcement action when action is taken to remedy a breach of planning control within 3-6 months of that action being agreed.
-The amount of time needed to put things right will depend on what actions are required to remedy the identified breach of planning control, but officers will not normally agree to a period longer than 6 months unless there are exceptional circumstances.

-In deciding, in each case, what is the most appropriate way forward, the Council should also usually avoid taking formal enforcement action where:

-• there is a minor or technical breach of planning control which causes no material harm or adverse impact on the amenity of the site or the surrounding area;

-- development is acceptable on its planning merits and formal enforcement action would solely be to regularise the development; - the submission of a formal retrospective planning application is the appropriate way forward to regularise the situation, for example where planning conditions may need to be imposed to make an unauthorised development acceptable in planning terms.

-In most cases, only a minor breach of planning control will fall within the above criteria and these types of breaches will normally be low priority cases.
-However, if the Council decides not to take further action when it has completed its investigation of a low priority case this should not be taken as condoning a wilful breach of planning law.

-A decision to take no further action will be a proportionate response when the retention of an unauthorised development or works will not result in any demonstrable harm.
-Nonetheless, it is in the landowner's own best interests to regularise unauthorised development by applying retrospectively for the relevant planning permission or consent even when the Council decides not to take any further action.
+- 4.20 Addressing breaches of planning control without formal enforcement action can often be the quickest and most cost effective way of achieving a satisfactory and lasting remedy.
+For example, a breach of planning control may be the result of a genuine mistake where, once the breach is identified, the person responsible will take immediate action to remedy it. - 4.21 We will generally not take further formal enforcement action when action is taken to remedy a breach of planning control within 3-6 months of that action being agreed.
+The amount of time needed to put things right will depend on what actions are required to remedy the identified breach of planning control, but officers will not normally agree to a period longer than 6 months unless there are exceptional circumstances. - 4.22 In deciding, in each case, what is the most appropriate way forward, the Council should also usually avoid taking formal enforcement action where: - there is a trivial or technical breach of planning control which causes no material harm or adverse impact on the amenity of the site or the surrounding area; - development is acceptable on its planning merits and formal enforcement action would solely be to regularise the development; - in their assessment, the local planning authority consider that an application is the appropriate way forward to regularise the situation, for example where planning conditions may need to be imposed. - 4.23 In most cases, only a minor breach of planning control will fall within the above criteria and these types of breaches will normally be low priority cases.
+However, if the Council decides not to take further action when it has completed its investigation of a low priority case this should not be taken as condoning a willful breach of planning law. - 4.24 A decision to take no further action will be a proportionate response when the retention of an unauthorised development or works will not result in any demonstrable harm.
+Nonetheless, it is in the landowner's own best interests to regularise unauthorised development even when the Council decides not to take any further action.

-When do we invite retrospective planning applications?

-We will always invite the submission of a retrospective application for low priority cases and other minor breaches of planning control because it is likely these types of applications will be granted permission.
-The right planning permission will normally be needed by the landowner when it comes to selling the property to reduce any conveyancing and legal issues.

-We will also normally invite a retrospective planning application for some medium priority cases where planning conditions could be used to make the unauthorised development or works acceptable in planning terms and the person responsible for the breach of planning control has expressed a willingness to submit a retrospective application within 3 months of the breach being identified.

-However, it is highly unlikely that we will invite an application if the breach of planning control we are investigating is significantly contrary to planning policies and/or has resulted in or continues to significantly detract from the living conditions of local residents or the character and appearance of the local area in a way that cannot be dealt with satisfactorily by planning conditions or amendments to the development.

-In these circumstances, we will consider taking further action and this will normally involve commencing formal enforcement action to tackle some medium priority cases and all high priority cases.
+- 4.25 We will always invite the submission of a retrospective application for low priority cases and other minor breaches of planning control because it is likely these types of applications will be granted permission.
+The right planning permission will normally be needed by the landowner when it comes to selling the property to reduce any conveyancing and legal issues. - 4.26 We will also normally invite a retrospective planning application for some medium priority cases where planning conditions could be used to make the unauthorised development or works acceptable in planning terms and the person responsible for the breach of planning control has expressed a willingness to submit a retrospective application within 3 months of the breach being identified. - 4.27 However, it is highly unlikely that we will invite an application if the breach of planning control we are investigating is significantly contrary to planning policies and/or has resulted in or continues to significantly detract from the living conditions of local residents or the character and appearance of the local area in a way that cannot be dealt with satisfactorily by planning conditions or amendments to the development. - 4.28 In these circumstances, we will consider taking further action and this will normally involve commencing formal enforcement action to tackle some medium priority cases and all high priority cases.

-5.0 Formal Enforcement Action
+5. Formal Enforcement Action